Riemannian preconditioned coordinate descent for low multi-linear rank approximation: Problem statement

-To give a remedy for the slow convergence using the Euclidean metric, in the next subsection we apply Riemannian preconditioning to construct a new Riemannian metric which we will see in the experiments that it results in a good performance.
+To give a remedy for the slow convergence using the Euclidean metric, in the next subsection we apply Riemannian preconditioning to construct a new Riemannian metric which we will see in the experiments that it results in an excellent experimental performance.